CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 ## Way 1 - The Hall of Legend song list

-Listening to famous Vocaloid songs is the quickest way to get familiar with Vocaloid.
+### Idea

+The idea is simply.
+Famous Vocaloid songs made the history of Vocaloid and create influence to the Vocaloid society.
+So let's listen to these famous Vocaloid songs.

 Talking about a list of famous Vocaloid songs, [Hall of Legend](https://dic.nicovideo.jp/a/vocaloid%E4%BC%9D%E8%AA%AC%E5%85%A5%E3%82%8A) is the best candidate.
-It records a list of songs with 1,000,000 views on [Niconico](https://www.nicovideo.jp/).
+It is a list of songs with 1,000,000 views on [Niconico](https://www.nicovideo.jp/).
 Here is the list of Hall of Legend:

 {{< admonition type=warning title="About these lists" open=false >}}
 Unfortunately, some of these lists are in Chinese only.
 If you know a better alternative site with Japanese or English, let me know in the comment below